Customer Success as a profession has grown by leaps and bounds.

 Retention and Development

-- Rotate CSMs across the CS lifecycle: onboarding, adoption, and renewal.
+- Rotate CSMs across the customer lifecycle: onboarding, adoption, and renewal.

 - Develop team members from one-to-many customer management to one-to-one customer management.